 This tradition for lively fun-filled Summer Prom shows has continued to this day, incorporating nifty concert themes such as “HMS Wessex” (2007), “Best of British” (2008), “All the World’s a Stage” (2010), “Silver Screen Extravaganza” (2013), “A Night at the Opera” (2014) and more recently Around the World in 80 Minutes – these events remain true to the original WYO Family Prom format – that of quality performance with a light-hearted touch of daftness and ideal for listeners of all ages… former members would be proud.

-WYO UK Concert venues: Lighthouse - Poole’s Centre for the Arts, Bournemouth Winter Gardens, Bournemouth International Centre, Bournemouth Pavilion, Christchurch Priory, Wimborne Minster, London’s Royal Festival Hall and Royal Albert Hall, Birmingham Symphony Hall..
+WYO UK Concert venues across the years: Lighthouse - Poole’s Centre for the Arts, Bournemouth Winter Gardens, Bournemouth International Centre, Bournemouth Pavilion, Christchurch Priory, Wimborne Minster, London’s Royal Festival Hall and Royal Albert Hall, Birmingham Symphony Hall..